 Insurance companies are skilled at settling for the lowest amount possible.
 They sometimes argue that the injured individual was partly responsible or that the accident occurred differently than it did.
 They may try to get the injured party to accept an offer quickly, but these initial offers are usually for less than the actual cost of the accident.
 The bottom line is: insurance companies rarely treat injured individuals fairly.
 These companies exist to make money, thus their primary objective is to protect themselves and their insured.

 As a result, it’s a good idea to contact an experienced lawyer to negotiate with the insurance company.
 If necessary, we have the resources to investigate the accident and provide evidence of who was at fault.

 If you or a loved one is injured in a pedestrian accident in or near Reno, Benson & Bingham Accident Injury Lawyers, LLC can help you determine your eligibility to file a personal injury lawsuit and seek compensation.
+We also serve clients in Lake Tahoe, Sparks, and Carson City.
 We can contact experts and negotiate with insurance companies to see that you receive compensation for the full cost of your injuries.
-The first consultation is always free; contact us online or by calling (702) 382-9797.
+The first consultation is always free; contact us online or by calling (775) 600-6000.